LSSTDESC/rail/docs/source/user_guide/pipeline_usage.rst

 #.
 Finding the pretrained model `flow_file` to use to generate data.
 #.
 Defining a class ``GoldenspikePipeline`` to encapsulate the pipeline and
    setting up that pipeline.
 #.
-Set up the rail ``DataStore`` for interactive use, allowing you to overwrite
-   output files, (say if you re-run the pipeline in a notebook cell).
-#.
 Defining some common parameters, e.g., ``bands``, ``bands_dict`` for the
    pipeline.
 #.
 Defining four stages, and adding them to the pipeline, note that for each